-QB16 is moving to a new exciting venue in Rotorua, Living Wells Church.
+QB17 is being held in Rotorua, Living Wells Church.

 Living Wells enables us to house the QB program under one roof, seminars, children’s program and main sessions (the facilities are awesome), the church also has an outdoor field and an indoor Basketball Court so bring your sports gear and challenge another youth group.

-We are still using Keswick Camp, those staying there will have accommodation and food, we are also using Four Canoes in the city where you will need to provide your own food.
+We are still using Keswick Camp, those staying there will have accommodation and food, we are also using Rotorua Thermal Campsite where you will need to provide your own food.

 There’s a couple of exciting changes to the program: